sprague-grundy/sprague-grundy.github.io/short_stories/_posts/2021-01-03-compression.md

 ---
 layout: post
-title: "Compression is Abstraction"
+title: Compression is Abstraction
 ---

 My brain does this weird thing sometimes.
-I'll be minding my own business, and then I'll see something perfectly normal.
-That's not the weird part.
-The weird part is I'll see some ordinary everyday thing, and it'll leap out at me and burn itself into my memory.
-Like that condition where soldiers can see bombs dropping when they close their eyes, except it'll be some stupid everyday shit, like a mom and kid sitting on a park bench staring at their phones instead of each other.

-So I'll just tell you now that the rest of this story is perfectly fucking normal.
+I'll see something perfectly normal.
+It'll be some stupid everyday shit, like two people on a date both staring at their phones.
+And then, for some reason, I won't be able to stop thinking about it.
+I'll just tell you now that the rest of this story is perfectly fucking normal.
 But it stuck with me.

 ---